TaikiShuttle/LeetCode_MyAnswer/README.md

 # LeetCode_MyAnswer
 ### About
 My answers to algorithm questions on LeetCode.
-The answers are written in Python.
+The answers are written in <del>Python</del> C++ (I cannot manage time complexity well in Python).
 I am pursuing the best time complexity.

 ### Improvement
 If some improvements can be made to my answers, which is quite possible to happen (I am a poor coder), please provide me with improvements in Issues. :)